-Supply and demand factors have pushed debt issuance to record highs as investors have sought higher-yielding alternatives to government securities while issuers have taken advantage of relative all-time low interest rates.
-As evidenced in the table below, the corporate bond market has topped \$1 trillion each year since 2010 as interest rates have been consistently at historically low levels.
-After declining significantly in 2011, municipal issuance rebounded strongly in 2012 with a 30% increase.
-In 2015, the municipal bond market was 12% higher than 2014 and 13% higher than 2013, with \$378 billion in total issuance.
+Conditions in the municipal and corporate markets are favorable, having significantly improved in recent years.
+U.S. corporate bond sales increased to over \$1.5 trillion in 2016, marginally surpassing the prior record in 2015, as investors sought higher-yielding alternatives to government securities and companies took advantage of relative all-time low interest rates.
+The corporate bond market has topped \$1 trillion each year since 2010 as interest rates have been consistently historically low.
+After declining significantly in 2013 and 2014, municipal issuance has also rebounded strongly.
+In 2016, the long-term municipal bond market was 15% higher than 2015 and 38% higher than 2014, with \$434 billion in total issuance, of which \$39 billion was taxable.